-In addition to the physiological links between opioid use disorder and COVID-19, there are social and psychological factors that link the two conditions.
+In addition to the physiological links between opioid use disorder and COVID-19, social and psychological factors link the two conditions.
 The COVID-19 pandemic in the United States unfolded rapidly.
-Within a few weeks, millions of people were under stay at home orders.
+Within a few weeks, millions of people were under stay-at-home orders.
 Simple activities like pumping gas or going to the grocery store became health risks.
-Millions of people lost their jobs, and many face housing insecurity.
+Millions of people lost their jobs and many face housing insecurities.
 Children were left without school or reliable child care.

-These social factors placed a huge degree of stress on all Americans.
+These social factors placed a considerable degree of stress on all Americans.
 Many people with mental health conditions reported a worsening of symptoms.
-At the same time, access to mental health care was restricted as psychologists and medical providers had to shut their doors.
+Simultaneously, access to mental health care was restricted as psychologists, and medical providers had to shut their doors.
 Faced with immense emotional pain, many people chose to use opioids to numb their emotions.
 People in recovery returned to their old habits, and others began experimenting with opioids for the first time.

-Together, these factors have led to a huge uptick in opioid use disorder during the COVID-19 pandemic.
-Early reports from counties around the country show a 20% increase in opioid overdose deaths since the beginning of the pandemic.
+Together, these factors have led to a massive uptick in opioid use disorder during the COVID-19 pandemic.
+Early reports from counties worldwide show a 20% increase in opioid overdose deaths since the beginning of the pandemic.
 Of course, like all of the research coming out about COVID-19, there is a lot we still do not know.
-It will take time to fully untangle the complex relationship between COVID-19 and opioid use.
+It will take time to untangle the complex relationship between COVID-19 and opioids usefully.

-Moving Forward to Combat COVID-19 and Opioid Abuse
+Moving Forward to Combat COVID-19 and the Opioid Epidemic

 But what does that look like?
 The problem is complex, and so is the solution.
-One critical part of the solution must be increasing access to effective treatment for opioid abuse.
+One critical part of the solution must be increasing access to mental health and effective treatment for opioid abuse.
 Letting people continue to struggle will only make the opioid crisis worse.

 We need to provide effective, evidence-based care like Waismann Method®.
 The Waismann Method allows patients to undergo detox in a comfortable, supportive hospital environment.
 Once the opioids are cleared from their systems, patients are in the right space to work on the problems that drive addiction.
 That means treating unmet mental health needs, increasing social ties, and improving access to community resources.
 Only by treating the whole person, rather than a cluster of symptoms, will we make progress in the fight against opioid abuse.

-We also need more information.
+We also need more education.
 We are learning more about the COVID-19 virus each day.
-Given the enormous burden of opioid abuse in our country, we must focus resources on better understanding the link between opioid use and coronavirus.
-The National Institute on Drug Abuse has already begun to fund special research programs into these issues.
-We need to advocate for even more funding to learn how to best protect those at greatest risk for opioid abuse and COVID-19.
-This is an opportunity to invest in our future and the future of those among us who are most vulnerable and in need of our help.
+Given the enormous burden of opioid abuse in our country, we must focus resources on better understanding the link between mental health, opioid use, and coronavirus.
+We need to advocate and create programs to best protect those at most significant risk for opioid abuse and COVID-19.
+A crisis creates an opportunity to change what is not working.
+This difficult time also allows us to rethink our priorities and concentrate on the future of those among us who are most vulnerable and in need of immediate help.